Developing Impala Applications

 Impala SQL is focused on queries and includes relatively little DML.
 There is no

-statement.
-Stale data is typically discarded (byDROP TABLE
+UPDATEorDELETEstatement.
+Stale data is typically discarded (byDROP TABLEorALTER TABLE ...
+DROP PARTITIONstatements) or replaced (byINSERT OVERWRITEstatements). -

 All data creation is done by